27th January 2022 - COVID update

 Unfortunately we have had to make the decision to suspend CAT vaccinations until further notice.
 We have been informed by our vaccination supplier that there is now a UK and European shortage of cat vaccines.
 It is thought that due to the significant increase in new pets over the last 18 months, along with some vaccine manufactures' factories being hit by COVID and unable to produce vaccines, that this national shortage has occurred.

 We have tried to source vaccines from other suppliers but they too are being hit by additional demand and therefore we are reliant on what stock we have remaining.
-The companies are working hard to restore supplies and we are hopeful that the situation will be resolved early in the New Year.
+The companies are working hard to restore supplies and we were hopeful that the situation would be resolved early in the New Year.
+However supplies are still at a critical level.
 Please note:

 This does NOT apply to dog or rabbit vaccinations, only cats.